 As one outcome of a National EPSDT Improvement Workgroup, the Center for Medicaid & CHIP Services is developing a set of strategy guides, each on a specific topic, to support states and their partners as they implement the EPSDT benefit.
 Each strategy guide identifies specific, doable approaches to improve access, utilization and quality of care for children and adolescents enrolled in Medicaid.
 Examples of state successes are offered along with web-based links to resources, tools and more in-depth.

-The first two guides in the series are:
+The first three guides in the series are:

 - Keep Kids Smiling: Promoting Oral Health Through the Medicaid Benefit for Children & Adolescents

 - Paving the Road to Good Health: Strategies for Increasing Medicaid Adolescent Well-Care Visits

 The Form CMS-416 is used by CMS to collect basic information on State Medicaid and CHIP programs to assess the effectiveness of EPSDT.
 See Form CMS-416 instructions.
 States must provide CMS with the following information:

 - Number of children provided child health screening services